vespa-engine/blog/_posts/2021-06-18-pretrained-transformer-language-models-for-search-part-4.md

 For dense retrieval using ANN there is only one query encoding through the MiniLM model, while every ranking model which uses ColBERT also needs to encode the query through the ColBERT query encoder model.
 The encoding steps are performed in parallel to avoid sequential latency impact.

 Notice that the last re-ranking phase using the cross-encoder drives the overall cost significantly.
-From 1895 QPS @ 0.359 MRR@10 to less then 100 QPS @ 0.395 MRR@10.
+From 1895 QPS @ 0.359 MRR@10 to less than 100 QPS @ 0.395 MRR@10.
 In other words, to improve ranking accuracy by 10% from 0.359 to 0.395 the cost increases by close to 18x.